newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ```
 ````

 - `copyable`: `true` or `false`.
-Will show a copy button for the code contained inside the fenced code block
+Determines whether to show a copy button for the content inside of the fenced code block.

 ````md
 ```js copyable=false
 ```
 ````

-- `lineHighlight`: Highlight lines of code in the code block.
+- `lineHighlight`: Highlight lines of code in the code block using the same format as described in the [`CodeBlock` documentation](#codeblock)

 ````md
 ```js lineHighlight=1,5,7-9